-2019 promises to be a busy year for Jessica Kingsley Publishers’ mental health and counselling publishing, with plenty of books to support both the practitioner and the clients directly.
+2019 was a busy year for Jessica Kingsley Publishers’ mental health and counselling publishing, with plenty of books to support both the practitioner and the clients directly.
 Expect books on topics like OCD, anxiety, BDD, stress, racial discrimination, attachment, trauma, and more.
-Also expect more resources than ever before to support professionals with client issues of gender identity and diversity, more on that in a separate article… Here are some of our own picks to keep an eye on in the year ahead!
+Also expect more resources than ever before for 2020 to support professionals with client issues of gender identity and diversity, more on that in a separate article… Here are some of our own picks to look out for!

 Books for Children